 In this paper we introduce $G$-equivariant analogues of the Sobolev spaces $H^i$ and the Rellich lemma.
-With these tools, the above formal computation above can be made to work in the non-cocompact setting for any operator whose square is positive outside of a cocompact set.
-Thus we are able to establish a $G$-index for such operators.
+With these tools, the formal computation above can be made to work in the non-cocompact setting for any operator whose square is positive outside of a cocompact set.
+We establish that such operators have a $G$-equivariant index.

-This is an equivariant generalization of the situation considered by Roe in \cite{Roe}.
+This provides an equivariant generalization of the situation considered by Roe in \cite{Roe}.
 It is possible to formulate the index theory of equivariant Callias-type operators in terms of the Roe algebra.
 We will do this, as well as consider applications, in forthcoming papers.

-In section \ref{sec:G-Sobolev}, we define {\it $G$-Sobolev modules} $\mathcal{E}^i$ over the maximal group $C^*$-algebra $C^*(G)$\footnote{This works equally well for the reduced group $C^*$-algebra $C^*_r(G)$}.
-The main purpose of this construction is to establish the analogue of Rellich's lemma alluded to above.
+In section \ref{sec:G-Sobolev}, we define {\it $G$-Sobolev modules} $\mathcal{E}^i$ over the (maximal or reduced) group $C^*$-algebra $C^*(G)$.
+The main purpose of this construction is to establish the analogue of the Rellich lemma alluded to above.

-In section \ref{sec:G-Invertible} we define the notion of {\it $G$-invertibility at infinity} - a natural generalisation of the notion of invertibility at infinity\footnote{As defined in \cite{Bunke} section $1$.} to take into account a group action.
-We prove:
+In section \ref{sec:G-Invertible} we define the notion of {\it $G$-invertibility at infinity} - an equivariant generalisation of the notion of invertibility at infinity (see for example \cite{Bunke} section $1$).

 \begin{thm:CalliasKKClass} Suppose $B$ is $G$-invertible at infinity.
 Let $F$ be its bounded transform.
 Then $(\mathcal{E}^0,F)$ is a Kasparov module over the pair of $C^*$-algebras $(\mathbb{C},C^*(G))$.
 The class $[\mathcal{E}^0,F]\in KK(\mathbb{C},C^*(G))$ is independent of the choice of the cocompactly supported function $f$ used to define $F$. \end{thm:CalliasKKClass}